 The natural environment

 The 'wet' part of the Harbour is rich in shellfish and fish and has significant beds of seagrass, a critical habitat for many marine animals.
-As much of the Harbour bed is exposed at low tide, a rich diversity of wading birds, some migratory and some resident, make their homes here.
-The lower reaches of the Harbour contain extensive beds of mussels, cockles and pipi.
-The saltmarshes on the margins of the Harbour are dominated by sea rush and oioi, providing habitat for such birds as fernbird, bittern and banded rail.
-The muddy upper reaches of the Harbour, home to titiko (mudsnails) and mudcrabs, are being increasingly colonised by mangroves, which are also habitat for banded rail.
+A rich diversity of wading birds, some migratory and some resident, make their homes in the areas of harbour bed exposed at low tide.
+The lower reaches of the harbour contain beds of mussels, cockles and pipi.
+The saltmarshes on the harbour margins are dominated by sea rush and oioi, providing habitat for such birds as fernbird, bittern and banded rail.
+The muddy upper reaches of the harbour, home to titiko (mudsnails) and mudcrabs, are being increasingly colonised by mangroves, which provide habitat for banded rail.

 Kiwi population on the rise